saratkumar17mss040/Minion-translator/README.md

 # Minion-translator
-A simple minion translator where the entered text will be converted to minion language !
+A simple minion translator where the entered text will be converted to minion language using [funtranslation api](https://funtranslations.com/) !